 The plate’s length is another important factor.
 A too short plate can make a construct unstable, while application of a very long plate can cause needless damage to the soft tissue.

 The bone screws fasten a plate to the bone.
 The effectiveness of a screw largely depends on the design of its head.
 Well-made threads are easy to insert and hold well in all conditions.
 A well-designed slot for the screwdriver’s placement ensures ease of screw insertion.
 Suitable number of screws is necessary to hold the plate.
 A minimum of 2 in each fragment are essential to prevent rotation.
 The total number of screws required for plates fixation relies on the site and kind of fracture.
 The ratio of the pilot hole to screw’s depth depends on this ratio.
 Strength of the plates fixation relies on turn on the holding power of the bone screws.
 It is important to use strong material to make screws that can withstand heavy loads.
 Plates and screws should be of the same material to diminish corrosion.

 The success of bone plates fixation relies on:

 - Screw design, number, material, and hold in the bone

 - Bone-mechanical properties as well as the health of the bone

 - Construct- direction of load and placement of plate

 Bone related factors

 The bone’s interaction and the plate are important, since the 2 are combined in a composite structure that becomes a vital entity in the strength of a fixation.
 The strength of a plate-bone construct is its capability to withstand load without structural failure.
-This entity may be described as a torsional strength or a bending strength, depending on the load application.
+However, we can describe this entity as a torsional strength or a bending strength, depending on the load application.
 An orthopedic plate is a load sharing device.
-Loads may be transmitted between plate as well as bone through the bone screws and through friction kind of forces between the plate surface and the bone.
-Some of the load is supported by the plate and some load passes between the fragments of bone.
+Loads may transmit between plate as well as bone through the bone screws and through friction kind of forces between the plate surface and the bone.
+The plate supports some of the load and some load passes between the fragments of bone.
 The reconstructed bone must support a certain load.